-Daily schedule starts at 6:00 a.m. to 11: 45 p.m.
+The daily schedule starts from 6:00 a.m. to 11: 45 p.m.
 This bus line has a high number of buses as it has two other sets of buses (CW1 near Kranji MRT station and CW5) bound for Johor Bahru.

 These two have different pick-up points but once it passes through the Woodlands, anyone with a ticket from this bus can take any yellow bus along with CW2.
 This makes CW2 a more popular option among commuters.
-Fare costs S$ 3.30.
+The fare costs S$ 3.30.

 6. For SBS?

 Departure times start at 5:20 am to 12:30 p.m.
 It has a special trip from Woodlands Road (opposite Kranji MRT station) to Larkin Terminal which leaves at 6:30 a.m.
-Fare costs $2.50.
+The fare costs $2.50.

 7. For Singapore-Johore Express?

 Buses leave for Larkin Terminal at 6:30 a.m. until 11:30 pm.
 The fare is $2.40.